nickbrandt/GitLab/doc/user/gitlab_com/index.md

 are also informational headers with this response detailed in [rate limiting responses](#rate-limiting-responses).

-GitLab.com's rate limits are changing in January 2021.
-The table below contains the limits that apply before and after this change.
+The following table describes the rate limits for GitLab.com, both before and after the limits change in January, 2021:

 | Rate limit                                                                | Before 2021-01-18           | From 2021-01-18               |
 |:--------------------------------------------------------------------------|:----------------------------|:------------------------------|